edgelesssys/marblerun.sh/content/docs/workflows/update-manifest.md

 Yet, updates play an important role to ensure your software stays secure.
 To avoid having to redeploy your application from scratch, Marblerun allows uploading a separate "Update Manifest" which increases the minimum `SecurityVersion` of one or multiple already deployed packages.
 After such an update is performed, an old version of a defined software package cannot be loaded anymore under the current Manifest.

 ## Requirements
-In order to deploy an Update Manifest, the original Manifest, you need to be in possession of a certificate/private key pair which has been defined in the `Admins` section of the original Manifest, as described in ["Defining a Manifest"]({{< ref "docs/workflows/define-Manifest.md#manifestmarbles" >}}).
+In order to deploy an Update Manifest, the original Manifest, you need to be in possession of a certificate/private key pair which has been defined in the `Users` section of the original Manifest, as described in ["Defining a Manifest"]({{< ref "docs/workflows/define-Manifest.md#manifestmarbles" >}}).

 If no administrator has been initially set up, no Manifest Updates can be applied.